Assessing the Power-Law Emissivity Assumption in X-ray Reflection Spectroscopy: A Simulation-Based Evaluation of Different Coronal Geometries: Data Analysis and Results

+The results of the simulations with exposure time 300~ks are summarize in Fig.~\ref{nustar_300ks_disk}: as in Fig.~\ref{nustar_30ks_disk}, the input coronal height is $h = 4$~$r_g$ (left panels) and $h = 10$~$r_g$ (right panels) and the fits assume a simple power-law emissivity profile (top panels) and a broken power-law emissivity profile with $q_{\rm out} = 3$ (bottom panels).

 For higher coronal heights ($h = 10~r_g$), spin measurements become even less accurate.
-In the broken power-law cases with fixed $q_{\rm out} = 3$ (Figs.~\ref{nustar_h_10_30ks_broken_once_q2=3_disk} ($\tau = 30~ks$) and Figs.~\ref{nustar_h_10_300ks_broken_once_q2=3_disk}) ($\tau = 300~ks$)), the confidence intervals widen so dramatically compared to the $h = 4~r_g$ cases (Figs.~\ref{nustar_h_4_30ks_broken_once_q2=3_disk} ($\tau = 30~ks$) and Figs.~\ref{nustar_h_4_300ks_broken_once_q2=3_disk} ($\tau = 300~ks$)) that the model effectively fails to constrain spin.
-For the simple power-law cases (Figs.~\ref{nustar_h_10_30ks_powerlaw_disk} ($\tau = 30~ks$) and Figs.~\ref{nustar_h_10_300ks_powerlaw_disk} ($\tau = 300~ks$)), although the confidence intervals are not as extreme as in the broken power-law scenarios, the measured spin values deviate substantially from input values and often yield negative results.
+In the broken power-law cases with fixed $q_{\rm out} = 3$, the confidence intervals widen so dramatically compared to the $h = 4~r_g$ cases that the model effectively fails to constrain spin.
+For the simple power-law cases, although the confidence intervals are not as extreme as in the broken power-law scenarios, the measured spin values deviate substantially from input values and often yield negative results.
 This systematic failure occurs across all input spin values, indicating that the model exhibits minimal sensitivity to the input spin value.

 At lower coronal heights ($h = 4~r_g$), confidence intervals of spin are narrower than for the $h = 10~r_g$ cases, yet the problem of negative spin measurements persists.
 Both the simple power-law model and the broken power-law model with fixed $q_{\rm out} = 3$ fail to measure spin accurately, even with lower coronal heights and longer exposure times.